finnito/adventure-log/README.md

 - [ ] Post logs to Twitter
 - [ ] Post logs to Facebook page
-- [ ] Button to flag a log as inappropriate
-- [ ] Page describing privacy (tracking etc.)

 ## Contributing

 If you have a feature suggestion, bug report or just want to start a discussion about the goals of the application, please [open an issue](https://github.com/finnito/adventure-log/issues/new)!

 I'd love to hear from you, honestly!

--- Finn

-🏔🏔

 ## Releases